ddoeppner/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

 ```

 2. ONE Record client sends request to ONE Record server
-Having received an ID token, the client application can then send a request to a resource server, using that token.
+Having received an ID token, the ONE Record client can then send a request to a ONE Record server, using that token.

 ```http
 GET /logistics-objects/1a8ded38-1804-467c-a369-81a411416b7c HTTP/1.1